Unconditionally Loved Us

 June 26, 2020

 The Hebrews were not freed into paradise.
 Their freedom was never promised to be comfortable, even before they messed up and were punished.
 God has never promised comfort.
 God will provide peace, but only in His presence and will.
 God provided for the Hebrew people while they endured their punishment and wandered the desert, but his provision still required discipline and trust.
+Even when He provided mana each morning, God expected His people not to hoard the blessings.
+His guidance and presence were always there, but He was always leading and moving His people through struggles and uncomfortable environments.

-A life of peace in your freedom within his will is the promise, not the life of comfort without discipline.
+A life of peace in your freedom within His will is the promise, not the life of comfort without discipline.

 • The Intellectual Introvert's Dilemma, Part 2